 Patients might develop sarcomas from radiation given to treat other cancers, like breast cancer or lymphoma.
 The sarcoma often starts in the area of the body that had been treated with radiation.
-The average time between radiation exposure and diagnosis of a sarcoma is about 10 years.
+The average time between the radiation treatments and the diagnosis of a sarcoma is about 10 years.
 Radiation exposure accounts for less than 5% of sarcomas.

 Radiation therapy techniques have improved steadily over several decades.
-Treatments now target the cancers more precisely, and more is known about selecting radiation doses.
+Treatments now target cancers more precisely, and more is known about selecting radiation doses.
 These advances are expected to reduce the number of cancers caused by radiation therapy.
 But because these cancers take so long to develop, the results of these changes may not be seen for a long time.
 Still, radiation therapy is used only when its benefits (improved survival rate and relief of symptoms) outweigh the risk of cancer and other complications.
-For more information, see our document Second Cancers Caused by Cancer Treatment.
+For more information, see Second Cancers in Adults.

-Neurofibromatosis is a disease that usually runs in families and is characterized by many neurofibromas (benign tumors that form in nerves under the skin and in other parts of the body).
+Neurofibromatosis usually runs in families and is characterized by many benign tumors that form in nerves under the skin and in other parts of the body (neurofibromas).
 It is also known as von Recklinghausen disease.
 It is caused by a defect (mutation) in a gene called NF1.
 About 5% of people with neurofibromatosis will develop a malignant peripheral nerve sheath tumor in a neurofibroma.

-Gardner syndrome is a disease caused by defects in the gene APC.
-People with this syndrome get many polyps in the colon (and intestines) and have a high risk of getting colon cancer.
-It also causes musculoaponeurotic fibromatosis (also called desmoid tumors).
-Some experts consider desmoid tumors a slow-growing (low-grade) type of fibrosarcoma.
+Gardner syndrome is a disease caused by defects in the APC gene.
+This syndrome is a type of familial adenomatous polyposis, and people with it get many polyps in the colon (and intestines) and have a high risk of getting colon cancer.
+It also causes problems outside the colon including desmoid tumors (these were discussed in the section “What is a soft tissue sarcoma?”).

-Li-Fraumeni syndrome is caused by inherited defects in the gene TP53.
+Li-Fraumeni syndrome is caused by inherited defects in the TP53 gene.
 People affected by this syndrome have a high risk of cancer, such as breast cancer, brain tumors, and sarcomas.
-People with this syndrome are sensitive to the cancer-causing effects of radiation − if their cancer is treated with radiation, they have a very high chance of developing a new cancer in the part of the body that received the radiation.
+People with this syndrome are sensitive to the cancer-causing effects of radiation.
+If their cancer is treated with radiation, they have a very high chance of developing a new cancer in the part of the body that received the radiation.

-Retinoblastoma is an eye cancer in children that can be caused by defects in the gene RB1.
-Children with one of these gene defects also have an increased risk of developing bone or soft tissue sarcomas, especially if treated for cancer with radiation.
+Retinoblastoma is an eye cancer in children that can be caused by defects in the RB1 gene.
+Children with one of these gene defects also have a higher risk of developing bone or soft tissue sarcomas, especially if treated for cancer with radiation.

-Werner syndrome is caused by defects in the gene RECQL2.
+Werner syndrome is caused by defects in the RECQL2 gene.
 Children with this syndrome have problems like those seen in the elderly.
 These include cataracts, skin changes, and clogged heart arteries (arteriosclerosis) which can lead to heart attacks.
 They also have an increased risk of cancer, including soft tissue sarcomas.